syncfusion/blazor-docs/src/gantt/gantt-chart/tool-bar.md

 ![Alt text](images/builtin-customToolbar.png)

-## Enable or disable toolbar items
+## Enable or Disable Toolbar Items

 You can enable or disable the toolbar items by using the `EnableItems` method.